 Redressal Forums have been established at three different levels:

 - District Forum by State Government.
-At least one in each district or in certain cases one District Forum may cover 2 or more districts.
+At least one in each district or certain cases, one District Forum may cover two or more districts.

 - State Commission by State Government.

 - National Commission (National Consumer Disputes Redressal Commission ) by Central Government.

 - A person who is, or has been, or is qualified to be a District Judge, its President

 - Two other members shall be persons of ability, integrity, and standing and have adequate knowledge or experience or have shown capacity in dealing with problems relating to economics, law, commerce, accountancy, industry, public affairs or administration, one of whom shall be a woman.